-What is the 'Patient Perspective’
+What is the 'Patient Perspective'?

 If you are a brain tumour patient or carer you are invited to participate in the survey – an automatically generated report of your responses will be emailed to you immediately upon completion.
 It will provide you with a valuable record of your journey.